Rule three in Murphy’s Ten Laws of Time Management goes like this: “Whatever you want to do, there is always something else you have to do first.”

 Murphy’s 10 laws of time management are a fantastic way to inject a little bit of humour into these unsettling days:

-- If anything can go wrong, it will do so
+- Anything can go wrong, it will do so

 - Nothing is ever as simple as it seems